 More exact locations are difficult to define as transhipment will be dependent on where the vessels are fishing at the time.
 The general area transhipment occurs is off the east coast of the North Island of New Zealand.

-A one year period from 1 January 2012 to 1 January 2013.
+A one year period starting from July 1 2012 to July 1 2013